connected-world-services/metalsmith-simple-search/README.md

         }
     }));

-This uses [minimatch] to match files.
-The `.matchOptions` object can be filled with options that the [minimatch] library uses.
+This uses [`metalsmith-plugin-kit`] for matching files.
+It documents the options that can be used to control how files are matched.

 The `index` property will determine how a particular file's metadata is indexed.
 It can be set to one of several values.